Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

-In the following we will analyze in particular the contributions to the nonlinear kernel stemming from the two terms in the effective action $S_{22}$, (fully-diamagnetic), and $S_{1111}$, (fully-paramagnetic), see Fig.\ \ref{fig:diasemi}, in order to emphasize their different signatures in the 2D map in the impulsive limit.
-The interest in the fully-diamagnetic term goes beyond the specific CDW model discussed here.
-Indeed, in the recent literature its role has been widely discussed in single-pulse THz protocols for clean superconductors \cite{cea_Phys.Rev.B16}, and it also appears in several effective models where the interaction between light and matter can be mapped in an effective process where two photons excite simultaneously two collective modes.
-This is typically the case relevant for the nonlinear driving of infrared-active optical phonons \cite{udina_Phys.Rev.B19,lopez_24,basini_Phys.Rev.B24}, but also for the soft Josephson plasmons, discussed in Sec.\ \ref{sec:prop} below.
-We also explicitly compute the fully-paramagnetic term since, as we anticipated before, it has a direct counterpart in the two-level Hamiltonian, where only single-photon dipole-like transitions are allowed.
-It is thus possible to make a direct comparison between the many-body situation where a continuum, dispersive set of excited states is present and the discrete, nondispersive case of the two-level system.
-We stress here that in order to formally ensure the invariance between calculations in the two gauges, length $E(t)$ and velocity $A(t)$, one has to \emph{sum} all the diagrams stemming from Eq.\ \ref{eq:s4}.
-For this reason, we provide in the Supplementary Material \cite{fiore_} the calculation of all these terms, in order to verify that gauge-invariance relations are satisfied \cite{paul_J.Phys.:Condens.Matter24}, and we give the corresponding behavior in the $(\omega_t,\omega_\tau)$ plane.
+In the following {we will analyze first the contributions to the nonlinear kernel stemming from the two terms in the effective action $S_{22}$, (fully-diamagnetic), and $S_{1111}$, (fully-paramagnetic), see Figs.\ \ref{fig:diasemi} and \ref{fig:diasemi}, respectively, and we will then show results obtained by including all the contributions in Fig.\ \ref{fig:semitot}.
+The interest in discussing the different signatures in the 2D map of these two contributions is motivated by the fact that in other models the only relevant nonlinearities can be ascribed to a fully-diamagnetic or a fully-paramagnetic response.
+For example, in superconductors only diamagnetic-like contributions are present in the clean limit \cite{cea_Phys.Rev.B16}, while the fully paramagnetic response dominates the nonlinear current at strong disorder.
+In addition, a diamagnetic-like response appears} whenever the interaction between light and matter can be mapped in an effective process where two photons excite simultaneously two collective modes.
+This is typically the case relevant for the nonlinear driving of infrared-active optical phonons \cite{udina_Phys.Rev.B19,lopez_24,basini_Phys.Rev.B24}, but also for the soft Josephson plasmons, discussed in Sec.\ \ref{sec:prop} below. {For what concerns the fully-paramagnetic term, it is interesting to compare its outcome with the response of the two-level Hamiltonian, }where only single-photon dipole-like transitions are allowed.
+It is thus possible to make a direct comparison between the many-body situation where a continuum, dispersive set of excited states is present and the discrete, nondispersive case of the two-level system. {In addition, previous work by several groups has shown that in disordered superconductors the nonlinear response is dominated by paramagnetic-like terms \cite{cea_Phys.Rev.B16,murotani_Phys.Rev.B19,silaev_Phys.Rev.B19,tsuji_Phys.Rev.Research20,haenel_Phys.Rev.B21,seibold_Phys.Rev.B21,udina_FaradayDiscuss.22}.
+Even though in this case a realistic computation should account for the effect of disorder on the energy eigenstates, the present results provide one with a hint on the expected 2D maps as a function of the pulse spectral width.
+Finally, we stress that, for what concerns the toy model in Eq.\ \ref{eq:hamcdw},} in order to formally ensure the invariance between calculations in the two gauges, length $E(t)$ and velocity $A(t)$, one has to \emph{sum} all the diagrams stemming from Eq.\ \ref{eq:s4}.
+For this reason, we provide in the SM \cite{fiore_} the calculation of all these terms, and we verify that gauge-invariance relations are satisfied \cite{paul_J.Phys.:Condens.Matter24}. {These results are used to compute each term separately, also shown in the SM at \cite{fiore_}, and to obtain the full 2D map, whose differences with respect to the subset of fully-paramagnetic and fully-diamagnetic term is discussed below.}